inmanta/inmanta-core/docs/model_developers/modules.rst

 Freezing a project
 ^^^^^^^^^^^^^^^^^^
-Prior to releasing a new stable version of an inmanta project, you might wish to freeze its module depdendencies.
+Prior to releasing a new stable version of an inmanta project, you might wish to freeze its module dependencies.
 This will ensure that the orchestrator server will always work with the exact versions specified.
 You can achieve this with ``inmanta project freeze --recursive --operator "=="``.
 This command will freeze all module depdencies to their exact version as they currently exist in the Python environment.
 The recursive